-The numerical model used for the study is different from that used by Smith et al. (2015a), namely version 16 of CM1, a non-hydrostatic and fully compressible cloud model (Bryan and Fritsch 2002): Smith et al. (2015a) used a modified version of the Pennsylvania State University/National Center for Atmospheric Research mesoscale model (MM5).
-For this reason we have sought here to reproduce and verify the results of Smith et al. (2015a), before going on to investigate the dependence of intensification rate on sea surface temperature.
-All in all we discuss nine numerical simulations having combinations of three different latitudes (10°N, 20°N, 30°N) and three different sea surface temperatures (26°C, 28°C, 30°C).
+The numerical model used for the study is different from that used by Smith et al. (2015a), namely version 16 of CM1, a non-hydrostatic and fully compressible cloud model (Bryan and Fritsch, 2002).
+Smith et al. (2015a) used a modified version of the Pennsylvania State University/National Center for Atmospheric Research mesoscale model (MM5).
+For this reason, we have sought here to reproduce and verify the results of Smith et al. (2015a), before going on to investigate the dependence of the intensification rate on SST.
+All in all, we discuss nine numerical simulations, having combinations of three different latitudes (10°N, 20°N, 30°N) and three different SSTs (26°C, 28°C, 30°C).
 The simulations relate to the prototype problem for tropical cyclone intensification, which considers the evolution of a prescribed, initially cloud-free axisymmetric vortex in a quiescent environment on an f-plane as articulated in Nguyen et al. (2008).

-The calculations are performed using the threedimensional configuration of the CM1 model, similar to that described by Persing et al. (2013): in particular, the equations are as detailed therein.
-The main characteristics are as follows:
+The calculations are performed using the three-dimensional configuration of the CM1 model, similar to that described by Persing et al. (2013): in particular, the equations are as detailed therein.
+The main characteristics are as follows.

-(1) The domain is 3000×3000 km in size with 570 grid points in each horizontal direction.

-- (2) The inner part of the domain has the dimensions 600×600 km with a constant grid spacing of 3 km (this compares with a grid spacing of 5 km used by Smith et al. 2015a). - (3) Beyond 600 km, the horizontal grid is gradually stretched to a spacing of 10 km at the outer edges in horizontal directions. - (4) The domain has 40 vertical levels extending to a height of 25 km.
+- (1) The domain is $3000 \times 3000 \,\mathrm{km^2}$ in size, with 570 grid points in each horizontal direction. - (2) The inner part of the domain has dimensions $600 \times 600 \,\mathrm{km}^2$, with a constant grid spacing of 3 km (this compares with the grid spacing of 5 km used by Smith et al., 2015a). - (3) Beyond 600 km, the horizontal grid is gradually stretched to a spacing of 10 km at the outer edges in the horizontal directions - (4) The domain has 40 vertical levels extending to a height of 25 km.
 The vertical grid spacing expands gradually from 50 m near the surface to 1200 m at the top of the domain.

-The background thermodynamic state is based on the Dunion moist tropical sounding (Dunion 2011).
+The background thermodynamic state is based on the Dunion moist tropical sounding (Dunion, 2011).
 The prescribed initial vortex is axisymmetric and in thermal wind balance.
-The initial tangential wind speed has a maximum of 15 m s^{-1} at the surface and at a radius of 100 km from the centre of circulation.
+The initial tangential wind speed has a maximum of 15 m s-1 at the surface at a radius of 100 km from the centre of circulation.
 This velocity decreases sinusoidally with height, becoming zero at a height of 20 km.
 Above this height, the tangential wind is set to zero.
 The balanced pressure, density and temperature fields consistent with this prescribed tangential wind distribution are obtained using the method described by Smith (2006).

 To suppress the artificial reflection of internal gravity waves from the upper boundary, a Rayleigh damping layer is added at heights above 20 km.
-The e-folding time scale for this damping is 5 min.
-Rayleigh damping is applied also within 100 km of the lateral boundaries, which are rigid walls.
+The e-folding time-scale for this damping is 5 min.
+Rayleigh damping is also applied within 100 km of the lateral boundaries, which are rigid walls.

-The simple Rotunno-Emanuel (1987) water-only scheme with a 7 m s-1 terminal fall velocity of rain is used as a warm-rain convection scheme.
+The simple Rotunno-Emanuel (1987) water-only scheme with a $7\,\mathrm{m\,s^{-1}}$ terminal fall velocity of rain is used as a warm-rain convection scheme.
 For simplicity, ice microphysical processes and dissipative heating are not included.
-Radiative effects are represented by adopting a simple Newtonian cooling approximation with a time scale of 12 h.
-Following Rotunno and Emanuel (1987), the magnitude of the cooling rate is capped at 2 K per day.
+Radiative effects are represented by adopting a simple Newtonian cooling approximation with a time-scale of 12 h.
+Following Rotunno and

+Emanuel (1987), the magnitude of the cooling rate is capped at 2 K per day.

-As in Smith et al. (2015a), interest is focussed on the initial period of vortex intensification whereupon the calculations are carried out for a period of 3 days.
+As in Smith et al. (2015a), interest is focussed on the initial period of vortex intensification, whereupon the calculations are carried out for a period of 3 days.